DSpace-Labs/DSpace-Docker-Images/docker-compose-files/dspace-compose/README.md

 ## 1. Pre-requisites
 - Set the environment variable DSPACE_VER to the DSpace image version you would like to use.
   - master, dspace-6_x, dspace-6.3, dspace-5.9, dspace-4.9
-- Set the environment variable DPROJ to a shorthand version of the version of DSpace you are running (this needs to be distinct for each database schema version)
+- Set the environment variable DPROJ to a shorthand version of the version of DSpace you are running (this needs to be distinct for each database schema version).
+Docker will name the network, images, and persistent volumes with this value.
+This will allow you to host multiple DSpace configurations through Docker.
   - d7, d6, d5, d4

 ## 2. Using Docker Compose